 There are, however, a growing number of schools in Ho Chi Minh City that are making a break from traditional Vietnamese methods and offering American-style learning.
 These more modern public schools tend to have long waiting lists.

 Ho Chi Minh City offers expats a wide variety of international schooling options.
 The top international schools tend to employ native English speakers or those who have trained in the country that the particular school is affiliated with.

 The major advantage of opting to send an expat student to an international school is that it allows them to make the transition to life in Vietnam with greater ease.
-International schools allow foreign students to continue studying the same curriculum they are used to back in their home country.
+International schools allow foreign students to continue studying the same curriculum they are used to from back home.
 Furthermore, expat children are given the opportunity to interact with other children who are facing similar challenges of adjusting to life in a new country.

 Most international schools in Ho Chi Minh City accept applications throughout the year to accommodate the unpredictable nature of expat placements.
-However, parents should bear in mind that places at the most popular schools fill up fast, so it is best to begin the application process as soon as possible.
+However, parents should bear in mind that places at the most popular schools fill up fast, so it's best to begin the application process as far in advance as possible.

-The application criteria for international schools vary quite dramatically and depend on each school itself.
+The application criteria for international schools vary widely.
 Some have entrance exams that test a child’s English and Mathematics ability, while others require students to attend an interview before a formal offer is made.
-Some schools require parents to pay a non-refundable application fee.

 Generally, international school fees in Ho Chi Minh City are high and increase along with the age of the student.
-Additional fees are charged for students that board at the school.
 Expat parents should also budget for the additional costs of school uniforms, excursions and stationery.

 ►For a list of schools available to expat students see International Schools in Ho Chi Minh City

 Are you an expat living in Ho Chi Minh City?